oskarrough/dotfiles/OSX.md

 ## 1. Software

 Before anything, run Apple Software Update, update everything and install Xcode.
-While it's happening, do this:

-- Stop Apple from spying: [fix-macosx.com](https://fix-macosx.com/)
-- Disable mouse acceleration: [smoothmouse.com](http://smoothmouse.com) or [Steel Series Exact Mouse Tool](http://downloads.steelseriescdn.com/drivers/tools/steelseries-exactmouse-tool.dmg)

 And set keyboard repeat to as fast as possible in the System Preferences.